Sleepytale Logo

 The happy news for your wallet is that most of the best sensory toys are budget friendly, and a few good ones go a long way.

-Lively Input for Play, Soft Input for Sleep
+Lively Input for Little Hands, a Soft Voice for the Rest

 High Contrast Cards and Crinkle Toys